A Clever Plan

 It seems clear to me that God deliberately created human beings to have the intelligence and drive to investigate and test things—from the biggest things like galaxy clusters down to the smallest things like quarks and quanta.
 During the last few hundred years, science has discovered things that the Bible called true as much as thirty five hundred years ago.
 Astrophysicist Dr. Hugh Ross and his team at www.reasons.org post something every week if not every day.
 What a let-down it would be to think that The Ancient of Days might create a story—written in everything from the rocks to the stars—that is only a few thousand years long.
 For others who criticize Creation's beginning as too long or boring, I'm delighted to say that God finally gave us a short story (by comparison).
 It's called the Bible, although for a short story it has way too many characters and gives them too much ink.

 Since I've touched on the craft of writing stories, it's easy to say that "let there be stars" on the Bible's fourth creation day is a continuity error.
 That's logical if we assume the modern point of view of a satellite orbiting Earth.
-Perhaps the Author should have made it clearer that Moses sees the events from the surface near the equator, because then the story does fit events as the man sees them happen.
-Perhaps God wanted to avoid technical details, or He thought such details might be too much like fluff or telling instead of showing.
+Perhaps the Author should have made it clearer that Moses sees the events while he stands (floats?) on the surface near the equator, because then the Genesis account does fit events as the man sees them happen.
+Perhaps God wanted to avoid confusing readers with technical details for three thousand years.
+Or, He thought such details might be too much like fluff, or telling instead of showing.